Thasleem-236/Personal-expense-tracker.java/README.md

 This project is a simple Command Line Personal Expense Tracker developed using Java.
 It helps users manage their daily expenses by recording, viewing, and organizing financial transactions.

 ## Features
-Add new expense
+- Add new expense
-View all expenses
+- View all expenses
-Delete an expense
+- calculte total expense
-Categorize expenses (Food, Travel, Bills, etc.)
+- search by Category (Food, Travel, Bills, etc.)
-Calculate total spending
+- monthly expense summary
-View expense history
+- exit

 ## Language Used
 Java